 Staff & other adults Pupils / Pupils

 Communication Technologies Allowed Allowed at certain times Allowed for selected staff Not allowed Allowed Allowed at certain times Allowed with staff permission Not allowed

-Mobile phones may be brought to the school х
+Mobile phones may be brought to the school

-Use of mobile phones in lessons х х
+Use of mobile phones in lessons

-Use of mobile phones in social time х х
+Use of mobile phones in social time x

-Taking photos on mobile phones / cameras in school х х
+Taking photos on mobile phones / cameras in school

-Use of other personal mobile devices e.g. tablets, gaming devices in school х х
+Use of other personal mobile devices e.g. tablets, gaming devices in school

-Use of personal email addresses in school х х
+Use of personal email addresses in school х

-Use of school email for personal emails х
+Use of school email for personal emails

 Use of messaging apps х

 Use of social media х

 Use of blogs х

 - The official school email service may be regarded as safe and secure and is monitored.
 Users should be aware that email communications are monitored.
-Staff and pupils should therefore use only the school email service to communicate with others when in school, or on school systems (e.g. by remote access). - Users must immediately report, to the nominated person in accordance with the school policy, the receipt of any communication that makes them feel uncomfortable, is offensive,

-- discriminatory, threatening or bullying in nature and must not respond to any such communication. - Any digital communication between staff and pupils or parents / carers (email, social media, chat, blogs, VLE etc) must be professional in tone and content.
+Staff and pupils should therefore use only the school email service to communicate with others when in school, or on school systems (e.g. by remote access). - Users must immediately report, to the nominated person in accordance with the school policy, the receipt of any communication that makes them feel uncomfortable, is offensive, discriminatory, threatening or bullying in nature and must not respond to any such communication.
+Any digital communication.
+Any digital communication between staff and pupils or parents / carers (email, social media, chat, blogs, VLE etc) must be professional in tone and content.
 These communications may only take place on official (monitored) school systems.
-Personal email addresses, text messaging or social media must not be used for these communications. - Whole class / group email addresses may be used for educational use. - Pupils should be taught about online safety issues, such as the risks attached to the sharing of personal details.
-They should also be taught strategies to deal with inappropriate communications and be reminded of the need to communicate appropriately when using digital technologies. - Personal information should not be posted on the school website and only official email addresses should be used to identify members of staff.

-Social Media - Protecting Professional Identity

-All schools and local authorities have a duty of care to provide a safe learning environment for pupils and staff.
-Schools and local authorities could be held responsible, indirectly for acts of their employees in the course of their employment.
-Staff members who harass, engage in online bullying, discriminate on the grounds of sex, race or disability or who defame a third party may render the school or local authority liable to the injured party.
-Reasonable steps to prevent predictable harm must be in place.

-The school provides the following measures to ensure reasonable steps are in place to minimise risk of harm to pupils, staff and the school through:

-- Ensuring that personal information is not published - Training is provided including: acceptable use; social media risks; checking of settings; data protection; reporting issues. - Clear reporting guidance, including responsibilities, procedures and sanctions in line with Code of Conduct and Whistleblowing policy. - Risk assessment, including legal risk
+Personal email addresses, text messaging or social media must not be used for these communications.
+Whole class / group email addresses may be used for educational use.
+Pupils should be taught about online safety issues, such as the risks attached to the sharing of personal details.
+They should also be taught strategies to deal with inappropriate communications and be reminded of the need to communicate appropriately when using digital technologies.
+Personal information should not be posted on the school website and only official email addresses should be used to identify members of staff.
+Socia l Media - Protecting Professional Identity and s empl discri hools and local authorities have a duty of care to provide a safe learning environment for pupils taff.
+Schools and local authorities could be held responsible, indirectly for acts of their oyees in the course of their employment.
+Staff members who harass, engage in online bullying, minate on the grounds of sex, race or disability or who defame a third party may render the ol or local authority liable to the injured party.
+Reasonable steps to prevent predictable harm be in place. chool provides the following measures to ensure reasonable steps are in place to minimise risk rm to pupils, staff and the school through: Ensuring that personal information is not published Training is provided including: acceptable use; social media risks; checking of settings; data protection; reporting issues.
+Clear reporting guidance, including responsibilities, procedures and sanctions in line with Code of Conduct and Whistleblowing policy.
+Risk assessment, including legal risk Schoo ol staff should ensure that: No reference should be made in social media to pupils, parents / carers or school staff They do not engage in online discussion on personal matters relating to members of the school community